 Floating Price ($2.50 – Index)

 A swap can be thought of as buying and selling a commodity where the cash flows will vary with the underlying “INDEX”.
 In swaps, the parties are buying and selling this index flow.
 Because the index cash flow is the cash equivalent of physical (index cash is readily convertible to physical and physical is readily convertible to index cash) the pricing of buying/selling index should be the same as buying/selling physical.

+(Can we provide an example based on the information above showing each parties position after a certain price)

 In/Out-the-Money: Page 1.3 (popup from Sub-Topic 1)